Florida HVAC license and insurance requirements

 • Submit the application fee of $245 or $145, depending on the time of year you are applying.

-HVAC contractors who only want to work in one city may prefer to get a registered Florida contractor’s license.
-Registered contractors are not required to meet the education and experience requirements of Class A and Class B contractors.
-They don’t need to take the state HVAC license exam, but local officials could administer an exam.
-However, applicants must:
+HVAC contractors who only want to work in one city may prefer to get a registered Florida general contractor’s license.
+Registered contractors don’t have the same education and experience requirements as Class A and Class B contractors.
+They won’t need to take the state HVAC license exam, but local officials could administer an exam.

 • Submit a copy of the current local competency card provided by the local licensing authority.